uoftcprg/pokerkit/docs/source/customizations.rst

 ------------

-If you want to create your own deck, you can just subclass the base :class:`pokertools.decks.Deck` class and pass desired cards to ``super().__init__(cards)`` constructor.
+If you want to create your own deck, you can just subclass the base :class:`pokerface.decks.Deck` class and pass desired cards to ``super().__init__(cards)`` constructor.

 Custom Hand Evaluations
 -----------------------

 Extending evaluators is easy.
-You just have to override the :meth:`pokertools.evaluators.Evaluator.evaluate_hand` method.
-If you want to use the existing hand facilities, you may subclass :class:`pokertools.hands.LowIndexedHand` or :class:`pokertools.hands.HighIndexedHand`.
-In those classes, the order of hands is denoted by an :attr:`pokertools.hands.IndexedHand.index` which is passed onto their constructor during the initialization.
+You just have to override the :meth:`pokerface.evaluators.Evaluator.evaluate_hand` method.
+If you want to use the existing hand facilities, you may subclass :class:`pokerface.hands.LowIndexedHand` or :class:`pokerface.hands.HighIndexedHand`.
+In those classes, the order of hands is denoted by an :attr:`pokerface.hands.IndexedHand.index` which is passed onto their constructor during the initialization.

 Custom Games
 ------------